harshalDharpure/Posco-legal-data/update_paper_values.md

 ---

-*Document intended for research paper reporting: experiment setup, model configuration, main results, and domain-wise (language and complexity) breakdowns for each experiment.*
+*Document intended for research paper reporting: experiment setup, model configuration, main results, and domain-wise (language and complexity) breakdowns for each experiment. **Metrics convention:** Every main results table reports R-1, R-2, R-L, B-1, B-2, B-3, B-4, METEOR, and NLI where applicable.
+Domain-wise tables show R-1 for conciseness; full metrics by domain are in the per-model JSON files.*